Health & Safety Smart Planner

-The Health & Safety Smart Planner is a software tool designed to calculate the costs and benefits of workplace health and safety initiatives.
-It can be used by anyone involved in considering or undertaking a health and safety initiative.
+The Health & Safety Smart Planner is a software tool designed to calculate the costs and benefits of workplace health and safety initiatives, as well as the costs of health and safety incidents.

 The Smart Planner has three sections.

-Do Your Own Analysis enables you to calculate the benefits and costs of safety initiatives in your workplace.
+2. Do Your Own Analysis calculates the benefits and costs of new safety initiatives being considered or implemented in the workplace.

 • A step-by-step approach